-January 27, 2009 - Spotlights
+July 08, 2011 - Spotlights

 A back-flow device is a plumbing valve that prevents contaminated water from flowing back into the water supply by directing it into a sanitary sewer.
 This device works when there is a drop in outside pressure due to pipe burst or other factors and the resulting siphoning of inside water to outside.
-In the event that contamination mixes in with clean inside water, the water supply outside (city water) can be saved from contamination by having the dirty water re-directed to the sewer line.
-New York City is requiring many building owners to install this device.
+In the event that contamination mixes in with clean inside water, the water supply outside, (city water) can be saved from contamination by having the dirty water re-directed to the sewer line.
+NYC is requiring many building owners to install this device.
 I have designed hundreds of these installations.
 As a courtesy, I have clarified some key points and am available to answer questions.

-The city of New York Dept. of Health and Mental Hygiene has taken the initiative from the NYS Health Dept. to implement the Back-flow Device Program.
-This program requires filing of plans by a registered architect or professional engineer with the Dept. of Environmental Protection (DEP) and obtaining an approval.
-The owner must then hire a licensed plumber who is preferably also a certified RPZ tester to obtain a permit from the Building Dept., install the device and test it.
+The city of New York Department of Health and Mental Hygiene has taken the initiative from the NYS Health Department to implement the Back-flow Device Program.
+This program requires filing of plans by a registered architect or professional engineer with DEP and obtaining an approval.
+The owner must then hire a licensed plumber who is preferably also a certified RPZ tester to obtain a permit from the Building Department, install the device and test it.
 Once this is completed, the designing architect or engineer must inspect the device and file a Gen 215B form with DEP.
-This process can take up to six months and cost several thousands of dollars.
+This process can take up to 6 months and cost several thousand dollars.

-N.Y.C.
-DEP is now taking an aggressive approach to enforcement of 24,000 buildings many of which have hazardous water conditions.
-The DEP is more willing to accept double check valves instead of RPZ devices than they were 10 years ago but I still prefer RPZ devices since they are more effective and easier to manage.
+NYC DEP is now taking an aggressive approach to enforcement of 24,000 buildings many of which have hazardous water conditions.

+DEP is more willing to accept double check valves instead of RPZ devices than they were 10 years ago but I still prefer RPZ devices since they are more effective and easier to manage.

-Double Check Valves can be acceptable on the main water line as long as all internal hazardous fixtures are protected with internal RPZ devices.
+Double check valves can be acceptable on the main water line as long as all internal hazardous fixtures are protected with internal RPZ devices.

 The advantage of double check valves over RPZ devices is that they are cheaper and there is no water discharge.

 The only official letter requiring RPZ device installation will come from DEP and give the owner a deadline for compliance.

-The DEP enforces violations of the RPZ device program by referring the case to ECB.
+DEP enforces violations of the RPZ device program by referring the case to ECB.
 The fine for not complying is usually \$1,000 if the defendant does not go to the hearing.
 If this issue is ignored for a long period of time, DEP may turn off the water to the violated building.

-The DEP can and will turn off the water if there is no compliance, so it is essential that plans are filed and the RPZ device is installed in a timely manner.
+DEP can and will turn off the water if there is no compliance so it is essential that plans are filed and the RPZ device is installed in a timely manner.

 Many of the buildings that have medical offices, laundromats, car-washes, funeral homes or other hazardous uses require a back-flow device.

-In summary, the steps required to comply with the RPZ device mandate is to:

-- Retain an architect or engineer with substantial experience in designing RPZ device installation, file the application with DEP; - Hire a plumber with experience in installation and testing RPZ devices; - File with the DOB for a permit; obtain the inspection from the designer and from the plumber; - Get the inspection and sign-off from the Building Dept.;

-- Have the device tested every year; and - Have the device disassembled and re-assembled every five years.
+In summary, the steps required to comply with the RPZ device mandate is to: retain an architect or engineer with substantial experience in designing RPZ device installation, file the application with DEP; hire a plumber with experience in installation and testing RPZ devices; file with the DOB for a permit; obtain the inspection from the designer and from the plumber; get the inspection and sign-off from the Building Department; have the device tested every year; have the device dis-assembled and re-assembled every five years.

-William Gati is the president of Architecture Studio, Kew Gardens, Queens, N.Y.
+William Gati, AIA, is the president of Architecture Studio, Kew Gardens, N.Y.
 New York Real Estate Journal - 17 Accord Park Drive #207, Norwell MA 02061 - (781) 878-4540